whosonfirst/go-whosonfirst-spelunker/cmd/wof-spelunker-httpd/README.md

 | Postgres | `postgres` | Support for Postgres should probably still be considered "alpha" at best. |
 | SQLite | `sqlite3,icu,json1,fts5` | |
 | OpenSearch | `opensearch` | |

+## Indexing

+For details on indexing records in to the Spelunker web application please consult the documentation for the [wof-spelunker-index](../wof-spelunker-index) tool.

 ## Maps